gabrieldejesus/gabrieldejesus/README.md

 ## Hi, I'm Gabriel de Jesus.
 Nice to meet you. 👋🏾

-*I am a Frontend programmer and a student of Backend programming.
+*I am a Front-end programmer and a student of Back-end programming.
 I have a great passion for user interface effects, animations and the creation of intuitive and dynamic user experiences.
-I just love what I do.❤️❤️*
+I just love what I do.❤️*

 ![GitHub Stats](https://github-readme-stats.anuraghazra1.vercel.app/api?username=gabrieldejesus&show_icons=true&hide_border=true)